MCunha17/generator-readme/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit-license/) license.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit-license/).

 ## Questions